KirPetrikov/DAYWWYD/README.md

 - `select_genes_from_gbk_to_fasta` select genes from gbk-file relative to given ones and according to the specified ranges

 ### `convert_multiline_fasta_to_oneline(input_fasta, output_fasta)`
 Convert sequences in fasta files from multiple lines entry with line breaks to single line entry.
-Default output file name `one_line_fasta.fasta`.
+Default output filename `one_line_seqs.fasta`.

 ### `select_genes_from_gbk_to_fasta(input_gbk, genes, n_before, n_after, output_fasta)`
 You can pass a list of GOI names as `genes`, specify the up- and downstream ranges around them as `n_before` and `n_after`, and you will get a new fasta-file consists of translations of corresponding regions.

-Select from gbk-file and write to fasta-file
-       genes with their translation
-       from specified ranges around genes
-       specified by names.
+If intervals overlap, regions will be repeated.
+Default output filename `results_from_gbk.fasta`.

 ## Autors
 - Kirill Petrikov - main development

-Also parts of proteins processig code (`prot_seq_tool.py`): Yury Popov, Gulgaz Muradova.
+Parts of proteins processig code (`prot_seq_tool.py`): Yury Popov, Gulgaz Muradova.